HL7/PDDI-CDS/pages/_includes/documentation.md

 	<td style="background-color: #f4fff2"><strong>Recommended Action</strong>: For patients with a reliable plasma digoxin concentration in normal range, it is reasonable to anticipate an increase in plasma concentrations after the initiation of cyclosporine.
 Following initiation, close monitoring and adjusting the digoxin dose as needed is recommended.</td>
       </tr>
       <tr>
 	<td><strong>Comment:</strong> Any recommended actions that apply to all patient exposures SHOULD be stated using clear and concise language.
-The recommended action statement SHOULD also provide citations to <a>evidence for a suspected drug-drug interaction</a> (not provided in this example).
-Recommendations that depend on <a>contextual information/modifying factors</a> SHOULD be mentioned separately to support context-specific presentation of such information.</td>
+The recommended action statement SHOULD also provide citations to <a href='http://purl.obolibrary.org/obo/MPIO_0000004' target="new">evidence for a suspected drug-drug interaction</a> (not provided in this example).
+Recommendations that depend on <a href='http://purl.obolibrary.org/obo/MPIO_0000000' target="new">contextual information/modifying factors</a> SHOULD be mentioned separately to support context-specific presentation of such information.</td>
       </tr>
     </table>
     <table>